yujiaz2/vid_summ/README.md

 # vid_summ
-Diving into Moving Object Instances for Fine-Grained Video Summarization
+Unsupervised Object-Level Video Summarization with Online Motion Auto-Encoder

 ## 1. vid_seq.py
    * get the video sequences for each video